As an Amazon Associate, I earn from qualifying purchases.

 - 110g (4 oz) butter, melted

-Smear thickly over both sides of the halibut.
-Lay it in an ovenproof dish, if you have one big enough, or on the large baking tray.
+- Smear thickly over both sides of the halibut.
+Lay it in an ovenproof dish, if you have one big enough, or on a large baking tray.
 Roast for about 30-40 minutes, until just cooked through.

 Halibut with Welsh Rarebit Crust

 This recipe is part of my childhood; indeed, it is a regular visitor throughout my entire life.
-My mother made if from time as I grew up, and published the recipe in her book Fish Cookery in 1973, as flat AU Fromage- a very French name for a dish which gilds fine halibut steaks with what is, essentially, a Welsh rarebit mixture.
+My mother made it from time as I grew up, and published the recipe in her book Fish Cookery in 1973, as flat AU Fromage- a very French name for a dish that gilds fine halibut steaks with what is, essentially, a Welsh rarebit mixture.